 You should always try to include the keyword in your image alt text as well, but in a way that doesn’t pull focus away from the accessibility value of the alt text itself.
 Image alt text needs to add value for the people who rely on it.

-Internal Linking
+Site Structure and Internal Linking

-The more content you create on your website, the more value you can provide to readers.
 When you’re creating this content, it’s important to consider how all of it fits together to provide readers with the best possible browsing experience.
 Not only does internal linking making it easier for bots to crawl your site quickly, but it encourages readers to go deeper into your site as well.

 You’ve already experienced this on-page SEO tactic in this very post.
 We link to a number of different articles from our blog to offer more information on the various different topics we’ve covered so far.
 Take these two from the section on meta descriptions: